See, Think, Act: Teaching Multimodal Agents to Effectively Interact with GUI by Identifying Toggles: Preliminary Study

 \section{Preliminary Study}

-In this section, we present the construction process and evaluation metric of state control benchmark in Section~\ref{subsec:constructionOfStateControlBenchmark}, and assess the performance of existing multimodal agents on state control benchmark in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark}.
+In this section, we present the construction process and evaluation metrics of state control benchmark in Section~\ref{subsec:constructionOfStateControlBenchmark}, and assess the performance of existing multimodal agents on state control benchmark in Section~\ref{subsec:evaluationOfMultimodalAgentsOnStateControlBenchmark}.